 Softside luggage does have its benefits though.
 For one thing, these suitcases are generally more lightweight.
 And you can usually pack more things inside them, simply because their shells are pretty flexible.
-But they are definitely not designed to endure the torture baggage handlers put them through, so I recommend these only if you are travelling by train, bus or car.
+But they are definitely not designed to endure the torture baggage handlers put them through, so I recommend these only if you are traveling by train, bus, or car.

-Or if you only want a carry on – in that case, you are fine getting a softshell because it’s going to be in the cabin with you.
-Just make sure that the airline you are flying with will accept your suitcase as a carry on.
-Most airlines have different standards for what they accept inside the cabin – sometimes, an inch is a difference between a carry on and a checked bag.
+Or if you only want a carry-on – in that case, you are fine getting softshell because it’s going to be in the cabin with you.
+Just make sure that the airline you are flying with will accept your suitcase as a carry-on.
+Most airlines have different standards for what they accept inside the cabin – sometimes, an inch is a difference between a carry-on and a checked bag.

 One thing to note is that there aren’t a lot of differences when it comes to the materials this luggage is made of.
 Softsides are made from Polyester, and the hardsides are made from ABS plastic.
 So, in terms of durability and quality of materials, they are all very much like.